Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels

-\emph{Contributions:} In this work, we model the advertising influence problem as a constrained graphical consensus control process (without requiring the homogeneity and independence assumptions of epidemiological models gfor the same process \cite{kandhway2016campaigning}) with overlapping exogenous influence channels and the endogenous influence of agents upon each other \cite{naik2003understanding}.
-Using Pontryagin's Maximum principle, spectral graph theory, and custom analytical arguments, we determine the structure of optimal the allocation of capital to the various influence channels at various times during the time horizon.
+\emph{Contributions:} In this work, we model the advertising influence problem as a constrained consensus control process in an arbitrary network with overlapping influence channels and endogenous influence of agents on each other \cite{naik2003understanding}.
+Using Pontryagin's maximum principle, spectral graph theory, and custom analytical arguments, we determine the structure of the optimal budget allocation to the various influence channels along a given time horizon.

-We show that for a general class of objectives, the optimal control for each of the channels is bang-bang (only takes its extreme values), with the number of switches being upper-bounded by a term\footnote{The number of non-zero elements in the orthogonal projection of the channel influence vector on the eigenvectors of the consensus dynamics} which is itself upper-bounded by the number of individuals.
-These structures mean that the search for optimal controls can be conducted on the space of vectors of a fixed size rather than on the space of functions.

-Furthermore, for the case of a linear objective (i.e., when individuals make a decision in proportion to their opinion), we explicitly calculate the candidate optimal controls, providing an open-loop algorithm with respect to the dynamics that can compute the vector of optimal controls in a logarithmic number of steps.
-This allocation also implicitly determines the relative criticality of a particular channel to the global objective, and thus defines \textbf{an explicitly computable metric for the influence of a channel} at any given time that allows the influencer to compare and contrast the effects of different channels, as well as the effect of a channel at different times.
-We prove that \emph{reaching likely voters} is useful for ranking the influence of channels \emph{only close to decision/election time}, while the \emph{cost-effectiveness} of a channel (defined as its total reach divided by its cost) is more important at earlier times.
+We show that for \rdout{a general class}a broad family of objectives, the optimal control for each channel is bang-bang (only takes its extreme values), with the number of switches being upper-bounded by a term\hide{\footnote{The number of non-zero elements in the orthogonal projection of the channel influence vector on the eigenvectors of the consensus dynamics.}} which is \rdout{itself upper-bounded by}smaller than the number of individuals.
+Therefore, the search for optimal controls can be conducted on the space of vectors of a fixed size whose entries represent times of switching between extreme values rather than on the space of functions.
+Furthermore, for the case of a linear objective (i.e., when individuals make a decision in proportion to their opinion value), we explicitly calculate the optimal budget allocation over time, providing an open-loop algorithm that can compute the vector of optimal controls in a logarithmic number of steps.
+This allocation also implicitly determines the relative importance of a particular channel to the global objective, and thus defines {an explicitly computable metric for the influence of a channel} at any given time.
+This metric allows the influencer to compare and contrast the effects of different channels, as well as the effect of a channel at different times.
+Finally, our results show that investing in an influence channel reaching likely voters is important as we get \emph{close to decision/election time}, while the \emph{cost-effectiveness} of a channel (defined as its total reach divided by its cost) is more important at earlier times.